Royal Commission into Institutional Responses to Child Sexual Abuse: Hunter Special Commission of Inquiry

-Cardinal George Pell stated that he hoped the royal commission would stop a "smear campaign" against the Catholic Church.
+Cardinal George Pell stated that he hoped the Royal Commission would stop a "smear campaign" against the Catholic Church.

-During a press conference held on 13 November 2012, Cardinal Pell voiced his support for the royal commission and welcomed the opportunity to help victims and clear the air.
+During a press conference on 13 November 2012, Cardinal Pell voiced his support for the Royal Commission and welcomed the opportunity to help victims and clear the air.
 Responding to Pell's press conference, Bishop Geoffrey Robinson described Pell as a "great embarrassment to me and to a lot of good Catholic people".

 Terms of reference

 On 11 January 2013, Governor-General Quentin Bryce issued Commonwealth letters patent appointing six commissioners and the commission's terms of reference.
 The commissioners were directed "to inquire into institutional responses to allegations and incidents of child sexual abuse and related matters".

 Each state was also requested to issue letters patent, or their equivalent instruments of appointment, which allow the six commissioners to conduct an inquiry into institutional responses to child sexual abuse under their respective laws.
 The commissioners were formally appointed under Western Australian law on 22 January 2013, Queensland law on 24 January 2013, New South Wales law on 25 January 2013, Victorian law on 12 February 2013, Tasmanian law on 4 March 2013 and South Australian law on 7 March 2013.
 Despite both the Australian Capital Territory and the Northern Territory having their own governments, they are officially administered under the Commonwealth of Australia, and the Commonwealth letters patent covered their jurisdiction.